Loading…

 Patricia Silence

-Director of Preventive Conservation, The Colonial Williamsburg Foundation
+Director of Conservation Operations, Colonial Williamsburg

 Patricia Silence (she/her) joined the Colonial Williamsburg Foundation as a preventive conservator, following a 15-year career in textiles and objects conservation.
 She has worked at CWF for 25 years and is currently the Director of Conservation Operations.
 The conservation department...
 Read More →